liaoweiduo/continual-learning-baselines/rebuttal.md

     | REMIND  | 7.84 | 9.78 +- 0.39 | 9.84 +- 0.43 | 9.62 +- 0.40 | 9.74 | 9.68 +- 0.44 | 9.70 +- 0.43 | 9.69 | 9.72 |

     - For time limit, we just run the same stream learning setting as in REMIND paper.
 So it is not fair directly comparing it with the results in our paper.
+    - It seems that REMIND suffers extreme overfitting when evaluating with few-shot tasks since we do not freeze the feature extractor.

 Thank you again for your comments.